GoogleCloudPlatform/java-docs-samples/appengine/endpoints-frameworks-v2/guice-example/README.md

 0. For `def projectId = 'YOUR_PROJECT_ID'`, replace the value `YOUR_PROJECT_ID`
 with your project ID.

-0. Edit the file `src/main/java/com/example/echo/Echo.java
+0. Edit the file `src/main/java/com/example/echo/Echo.java` and
+   `src/main/java/com/example/echo/EchoEndpointModule.java`

 0. Replace the value `YOUR-PROJECT-ID` with your project ID.